ietf-wg-cellar/flac-specification/flac.md

 ### Linear predictor subframe
 Whereas fixed predictors are well suited for simple signals, using a (non-fixed) linear predictor on more complex signals can improve compression by making the residual samples even smaller.
 There is a certain trade-off however, as storing the predictor coefficients takes up space as well.

 In the FLAC format, a predictor is defined by up to 32 predictor coefficients and a shift.
 To form a prediction, each coefficient is multiplied with its corresponding past sample, the results are summed and this sum is then shifted.
 To encode a signal with a linear predictor, each sample has the corresponding prediction subtracted and sent to the residual coder.
-To decode a signal with a linear predictor, first the residual has to be decoded, after which for each sample the prediction can be added.
-This means that decoding MUST be a sequential process within a subframe, as for each sample, enough fully decoded previous samples are needed to calculate the prediction.
+To decode a signal with a linear predictor, the residual is decoded, and then the prediction can be added for each sample.
+This means that decoding MUST be a sequential process within a subframe, as for each sample, enough decoded samples are needed to calculate the prediction.

 The table below defines how a linear predictor subframe appears in the bitstream